annikamljn/CSS145-Group8-Proposal3/README.md

 # Coffee Reviews Analysis and Model Training Dashboard using Streamlit

 This Streamlit dashboard is designed to analyze and model a comprehensive coffee dataset that includes details on coffee name, type, origin, and descriptive reviews.
 The project focuses on **data preprocessing** and **exploratory data analysis (EDA)** to reveal key insights, which serve as the foundation for various machine learning models to **predict prices, analyze sentiment in reviews, provide coffee recommendations**, and **group similar coffees**.
+This project focuses on predicting coffee prices, analyzing sentiment in reviews, providing coffee recommendations, and clustering coffees based on key characteristics.

-##  Group Members
+## 👥 Group Members
 - **Bunag, Annika**
 - **Chua, Denrick**
 - **Mallillin, Gena**